rayluo00/TLDR-Summary/README.txt

 ----------------------------------------------------------------------------------------------
                                            OVERVIEW
 ----------------------------------------------------------------------------------------------
-Program used JSoup (version 1.10.1), a Java string parser library to retrieve the article from and website provided.
+Program is inspired by SMMRY.com and uses JSoup (version 1.10.1), a Java string parser library to retrieve the article from and website provided.
 Program will take the input data, parse the string by splitting it into sentences and formulate a summary of the whole article by compressing relevant information.
 The TLDR program will be able to differentiate between actual sentences and titles (e.g., Mr., Ms., Mrs., Dr., PhD., etc...).
 It will calculate the words that are relevant and added to an ArrayList to find relevant words for sentence combinations.
 A text file named 'tldr_output.txt' will be made to log the original news article and the new summary.